Spherical and Planar Ball Bearings -- a Study of Integrable Cases: Introduction

 For $n=1$ we introduce two additional configurations assuming that $\mathbf B_1$ is not a homogeneous ball but a sphere (spherical shell).
 The first one is when the sphere $\mathbf B_1$ is within the moving sphere $\mathbf S$ and the fixed sphere $\mathbf S_0$ is within $\mathbf B_1$ ({\bf case III}, $\rho=2r-R$, $\rho>R$, Figure 2).
 The second one is when the sphere $\mathbf B_1$ is within the fixed sphere $\mathbf S_0$ and the moving sphere $\mathbf S_0$ is within $\mathbf B_1$ ({\bf case IV}, $\rho=2r-R$, $\rho<R$, Figure 2).

 In Section \ref{sec2} we present the equations of motion of the spherical ball bearing systems for all four configurations.
-The kinetic energy and the distribution are invariant with respect to an appropriate action of the Lie group $SO(3)^{n+1}$, and the system can be reduced to $\mathcal M=\mathcal D/SO(3)^{n+1}$ and to $\mathcal N=\R^3\times (S^2)^n$ (the second reduced space) (Theorem \ref{Glavna}), where $\mathcal D\subset TQ$ is the nonholonomic distribution and $Q=SO(3)^{n+1}\times S^n$ is the configuration space of the problem.
-The system also has an invariant measure (Theorem \ref{mera}, Section \ref{sec3}).
-The proofs of Theorems \ref{Glavna} and \ref{mera} are similar to the proofs of the corresponding statements given for the configuration I in \cite{DGJRCD} and they are omitted.
+The kinetic energy and the distribution are invariant with respect to an appropriate action of the Lie group $SO(3)^{n+1}$, and the system can be reduced to $\mathcal M=\mathcal D/SO(3)^{n+1}$, where $\mathcal D\subset TQ$ is the nonholonomic distribution and $Q=SO(3)^{n+1}\times S^n$ is the configuration space of the problem.
+In addition, by fixing values of first integrals, the system can be also reduced to a second reduced space $\mathcal N=\R^3\times (S^2)^n$, see Theorem \ref{Glavna}.

+The system also has an invariant measure, see Theorem \ref{mera}, Section \ref{sec3}.
+The proofs of Theorems \ref{Glavna} and \ref{mera} are similar to the proofs of the corresponding statements given for the configuration I in \cite{DGJRCD}.
+Thus, they are omitted.

 In this paper we consider the integrability of the spherical balls bearing problem in the case of $n=1$.
 The system can be reduced to $\mathcal N=\R^3\{\vec\Omega\}\times S^2\{\vec\Gamma\}$ and takes the form (see Section \ref{sec3})